inviwo/inviwo/docs/markdown/DevGuide_BuildProcessor.md

 ## Inports and Outports - How to receive and send data to/from other processors
 Ports are used as the primary way of sending data between processors.
 You can add ports as private members of your class and initialize them in the constructor.
 Ports also need to be added to the processor using `addPort()`, otherwise they won't be displayed.
 Note that the convention is to put optional inports to the right of the processor (added last).
 If your processor performs some kind of rendering, it should usually also include an optional `ImageInport`, where previously rendered parts of an image can be passed through, so that the processor's outport produces a composited image of the current and previous renderings.

+To access data from an inport, you can use the `getData()` method.
+To output data through an outport, you can use the `setData(...)` method.

 **Example**: Let's change `MyProcessor` to receive and produce an image.
 ```
 // MyProcessor.h (inside class definition)